helena-intel/openvino/docs/get_started/get_started.md

 eog car.png
 ```

-To run the script to perform inference on a CPU:
+To run the script and perform inference on a CPU:

 ```sh
 ./demo_squeezenet_download_convert_run.sh
 ```

-When the script completes, you see the label and confidence for the top-10 categories:
+When the script completes, you see the label and confidence for the top 10 categories:

 ```sh